SafariBookings® - Compare African Safari Tours List

 Wildlife Highlights

-Saadani harbors a small population of Roosevelt's sable, an endangered species found otherwise only in Nyerere National Park and Kenya's Shimba Hills.
-Another coastal special is the red duiker.
-The beaches in and around Saadani form one of the last major breeding sites for green turtle in Tanzania.
-Boat trips on the mangrove-lined Wami River come with a high chance of seeing hippo, crocodile and a selection of marine and riverine birds.
+Saadani harbors a small population of Roosevelt's sable, an endangered species found otherwise only in Nyerere National Park (formerly Selous Game Reserve) and Kenya’s Shimba Hills National Reserve.
+Another coastal special is the tiny red duiker, often seen scurrying away in the undergrowth.
+The beaches in and around Saadani form one of the last major breeding sites in Tanzania for green turtles.
+Boat trips on the mangrove-lined Wami River offer a chance to see the acrobatic Angola colobus monkey.

 Best Time for Wildlife Viewing